Harpragaas/GRIP-The-Sparks-Foundation-Internship/README.md

 # GRIP-The-Sparks-Foundation-Internship

-Graduate Rotational Internship Program focusing on getting an in-depth understanding of data science concepts.
-Used concepts such as Data Exploration, Manipulation, Visualisation  and Machine Learning algorithms to solve different tasks.
+It consists of six internship project as part of the Graduate Rotational Internship Program.
+The program focuses on getting an in-depth understanding of data science concepts to solve different tasks.